SamuelMoor-Smith/road-segmentation/README.md

-# CIL Road Segmentation Project
+# Pathfinders: ETHZ CIL Road Segmentation Project
 This project is completed as a part of the Computational Intelligence Lab course during the Spring 2024 semester.
 This GitHub repository contains the code for the Road Segmentation project.

 ## Installation